graeme-lockley/graeme-lockley.github.io/source/posts/20160227-conways-game-of-life.html.md

 Returning to the heart of the algorithm there are four scenarios which can be treated separately.

-> - Any live cell with fewer than two live neighbours dies, as if caused by under-population.
+> - Any <span style="background-color: yellow">live cell with fewer than two live neighbours dies</span>, as if caused by under-population.
 > {: .default-ul }

 Folding this into `Tick` we then get